guckstift/crispy/docs/tutorial-1.md

 ## Language

-Let's first specify how our language looks like.
-The more precisely we are describing and specifying it, the more straight forward the development process gets.
+Let's first specify how our language should look like.
+The more precisely we describe and specify it, the more straight forward the development process gets.

 So let's start with statements.
-Like I said: `crispy` has 3 of them:
+Like I said: `crispy` has only 3 of them:

 ### The variable declaration